 2.Vampires in Space by Pedro Neves Marques at Palazzo Franchetti, San Marco

-The Vampires in Space project, by Pedro Neves Marques, curated by João Mourão and Luís Silva, will represent Portugal at the Venice Biennale of Arts, which will take place between April 23 and November 27, 2022.
+The Vampires in Space project, by Pedro Neves Marques, curated by João Mourão and Luís Silva, will represent Portugal at the Venice Art Biennale, which will take place between April 23 and November 27, 2022.
 Selected within the scope of a competition promoted by Directorate-General for Arts, “Vampires in Space” will take the form of a narrative installation that will transform Palazzo Franchetti through films, installation elements, poems and scenography into an unexpected spaceship inhabited by vampires.
-The proposal uses the figure and expectations of what a "vampire" is to address issues of gender identity, sexuality and reproduction.queer, as well as non-nuclear family forms.
-The installation will contrast the Venetian Gothic style of Palazzo Franchetti with a science fiction, fantastic and speculative sensibility typical of Neves Marques' work.
-The work continues the previous journey, almost entirely abroad, between London, São Paulo and New York, in which, through films and video installations, she addresses themes related to gender issues, ecology or feminism.
+The proposal uses the figure and expectations about what a "vampire" is to address issues of gender identity, sexuality and reproduction queer, as well as non-nuclear family forms.
+The installation will contrast the Venetian Gothic style of Palazzo Franchetti with a science fiction, fantasy and speculative sensibility unique to Neves Marques' work.
+The work continues the previous path, made almost entirely abroad, between London, São Paulo and New York, in which, through films and video installations, she addresses themes related to gender issues, ecology or feminism.